-IMPORTANT: If you are using Manual Reference Counting, you’ll need to set the
+Manual Reference Counting: If you are using Manual Reference Counting, set the

--fobjc-arc compiler flag on these files.
-Follow the instructions here.
+-fobjc-arccompiler flag on these files.
+Follow these instructions in our integration article.

-Incorporate the third party SDKs into your project.
-This information can usually be found on the ad network’s support page.
+Incorporate third-party SDKs into your project.
+You can usually find this information on the ad network’s support page.

 MPStaticNativeAdRenderer, shown below.